eipm/DispatcherSuite/CONFIGURATION.md

 A trigger may have placeholders in the format `$name`.
 If `name` is a valid key in the [payload](kafka-service/doc/PAYLOAD.md) of the message, then it is replaced with its associated value.

+`local` forces the trigger to be executed inside the Docker container when running as dockerized application.

 ## A Complete Configuration Example
 The following example configures a dispatcher instance as follows: